Moritz Julius Bonn

 Moritz Julius Bonn (16 June 1873 – 25 January 1965) was a German economist, academic and university professor.

 Biography

-He was born on June 16, 1873 in Frankfurt am Main as son of the banker Julius Philipp Bonn and Elise Brunner of Hohenems.
+He was born on 16 June 1873 in Frankfurt am Main as son of the banker Julius Philipp Bonn and Elise Brunner of Hohenems.

 He died in London on 25 January 1965.

 Education

-He studied economics at Heidelberg, Munich, and Vienna.
+He studied economics at Heidelberg University, the Ludwig-Maximilians-Universität München, and the University of Vienna.

 In 1905, he completed his habilitation on English colonial rule in Ireland.

 Career

 From 1914 to 1917, he taught at various universities in the United States.

 As a political consultant, he took part in numerous postwar conferences.